kedro-org/kedro-plugins/kedro-airflow/README.md

 ```

 This command will generate an Airflow DAG file located in the `airflow_dags/` directory in your project.
-You can pass a `--pipeline` flag to generate the DAG file for a specific Kedro pipeline and an `--env` flag to generate the DAG file for a specific Kedro environment.
+You can pass a `--pipelines` flag to generate the DAG file for a specific Kedro pipeline and an `--env` flag to generate the DAG file for a specific Kedro environment.
 Passing `--all` will convert all registered Kedro pipelines to Airflow DAGs.

 ### Step 2: Copy the DAG file to the Airflow DAGs folder.